feadoor/rustdoku/README.md

 a repertoire of logical techniques and patterns that can aid human solvers of Sudoku puzzles.

 **To repeat** - I don't care about your puzzle that needs you to hold 10 assumptions in your head at once.
 I am not interested in techniques that require hypotheticals of the form "What happens if a 2 goes here...".
-I am interested in creating an arsenal of patterns that can solve even very difficult Sudoku puzzles without resorting to branching.
+I am interested in creating a catalogue of patterns that can solve even very difficult Sudoku puzzles without resorting to branching or trial-and-error.

 The proofs of the patterns themselves *are* allowed to rely on hypotheticals, such as for the classic XYZ-Wing.
-But the criterion for me considering it valid is that, once the pattern has been defined, it can be spotted and applied without having to repeat the proof.
+But the criterion for me to consider it valid is that, once the pattern has been defined, it can be spotted and applied without having to repeat the proof.

 # Patterns included so far